s-earnest/s-earnest.github.io/_posts/2025-01-01-Stock-Price-Analysis.md

 # DISCLAIMER

-  - This is theory of investment strategies presented in this educational purpose only.
-They are not intended to be, and should not be considered as, financial advice or an invitation to invest real money.
+  - This is theory of investment strategies and presented in this example for educational purpose only.
+This is not intended to be, and should not be considered as, financial advice or an invitation to invest real money.
 Trading and investing in financial markets involve significant risks, and you should consult with a qualified financial advisor before making any investment decisions.

-  - The education institution and I are not responsible for any actions taken based on the educational content, including but not limited to financial losses or other types of damages.
-Any application of the techniques for real-world investing is at the individual's own risk and discretion. will not be held liable for any misuse of the techniques or information provided, including any financial losses incurred.
+  - The education institution and I are not responsible for any actions taken based on the educational content of this example, including but not limited to financial losses or other types of damages.
+Any application of the techniques for real-world investing is at the **individual's own risk** and **discretion**.
+I will not be held liable for any misuse of the techniques or information provided, including any financial losses incurred.
 Always perform your own due diligence and consult professionals when considering any financial investments.
 The only purpose is to demonstrate the workflow process.